tailcallhq/graphql-conf-2024-hackathon/README.md

 Your GraphQL server should start on url `http://localhost:8000/graphql` and serve `POST` Graphql requests on it.

+### Rules

+- Participant's implementation should follow stated [objective](#objective)
+- The solution should be provided as pull-request to this repo from participant's fork
+- The pull-request should contain only file additions inside `/projects/${participant_name}` without changes in the other repo files or other participants code
+- The solution could be implemented in any language or framework or using specific tools within the scope of the licence granted by used tools.
+The only prohibition is  the use of the [tailcall](https://github.com/tailcallhq/tailcall/) tool
+- The solution should contain all source code and setup that is required to understand how the solution was achieved and how to run it
+- Cooperation on single solution is acceptable, but only the author of the pr will be eligible to win the prize
+- In case of the multiple solutions with identical code will be candidates for prize only the solution that was added first will be eligible for prize

 ## Getting Started

 1. Fork this repository